fmsaibi/Auto-Save/README.md

 7. Once you complete you can go back to the scriptable home screen.

 ### Step 3 - Adding Script:
-1. On Scriptable Home Page click on the plus button at the top right coroner
+1. On Scriptable Home Page click on the plus button at the top right coroner.
 2. Then add the following Script:
 3. Save the Script as Auto Save.

 ### Step 4 - Run it On Siri Shortcuts:
-1. Open your Shortcuts project the one you want to save file in specific location
+1. Open your Shortcuts project the one you want to save file in specific location .
-2. Click on add Action > Apps > Scriptable > Run Script ( Now Run Script it will be added in the Action)
+2. Click on add Action > Apps > Scriptable > Run Script ( Now Run Script it will be added in the Action).
-3. Tap on Script next to Run and Chose Auto Save
+3. Tap on Script next to Run and Chose Auto Save.
 4. In The Parameter section leave it blank then Tap on the Show More.
 5. Under Texts type the following “local:” for local Drive or “Cloud:” for iCloud Drive following the Path where you want to save.
 See Example Below.

-⋅⋅* Example 1: local:/Photos/Events/
+    - Example 1: local:/Photos/Events/

-⋅⋅* Example 2: cloud:/Photos/Events/
+    - Example 2: cloud:/Photos/Events/

-6. In Files section tap on chose select Magic Variable of the action which returns file(Image, PDF, MP3….etc)
+6. In Files section tap on chose select Magic Variable of the action which returns file(Image, PDF, MP3….etc).
 7. Finally in the Show When Run tap on the green button to switch it off.

 ### Step 5: